-Tago Mago by Can is universally considered one of the most influential Krautrock albums.
-Can was all German except the singer Damo Suzuki from Japan.
-He would sing in multiple languages and propelled the band into improvisation, noise, political commentary, and experimental rock.
+CAN Tago Mago is universally considered one of the most influential Krautrock albums.
+Can was based in Germany during the flowering of psychedelic krautrock and progressive rock era.
+Damo Suzuki from Japan would sing in multiple languages and propelled the band into improvisation, noise, political commentary, and experimental rock.
 Michael Karoli plays guitar and his style inspired thousands of musicians.
 Jacki Liebezeit is a legendary drummer and organist Holger Schuring.
 Can was critical for the development of krautrock and pushed music into new frontiers.
-“Hallelujah” is a classic song.

 “When I saw a mushroom head, when I saw the skies are red, I was born and I was dead!”
 This is a reference to atomic warheads exploding in Japan.
 However, music critics continue to believe it’s about psychedelic mushrooms.
 A bomb can be heard going off and the landscape being burned and sizzling at the end of “Mushroom”.
 “Oh Yeah” features reverse vocals and echoing tones very reminiscent of a song from Radiohead’s Kid A and ends with another killer solo.

 The B side has one 20 minute track “Hallelujah”, first off this has nothing to do with Leonard Cohen, secondly, this song rocks and is likely the greatest Krautrock song.
 It begins with an upbeat rock tone Damo singing to offbeat guitars and dancey bass lines.
 The song moves into a rhythmic section creating a nearly electronic dance music feel well before anything like that existed.
 The song becomes pure magic emerging into a trance guiding the listener through incredible grooves and psychedelic sounds.